ryankshub/diff-drive-arm-move/arm_move/README.md

 ## **Dependencies and Installation**

 ### *ROS Dependencies*
 This package was developed and tested in ros-noetic.
-Homework2 is designed and should be built using catkin.
+Arm_move was designed and built using catkin.
 This package also requires the turtlesim package to run.
 This should usually come with your ros installation, but to check this run:

 This should result a little screen with a turtle in the center.
 If the window doesn't pop up, refer to [ROS wiki](http://wiki.ros.org) to install turtlesim on your machine.